RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ####Communotron 32

-The Communotron 32 is the the most powerful omnidirectional antenna available in RemoteTech 2, capable of reaching past kerbosynchonous orbit and filling many moons' spheres of influence.
+The Communotron 32 is the most powerful omnidirectional antenna available in RemoteTech, capable of reaching past kerbosynchonous orbit and filling many moons' spheres of influence.
 However, it consumes a lot of energy when active.

 ![Picture of Communotron 32](antenna_com32.png)
 VAB Category: Science Parts